Indian economy doing very badly: Nobel awardee Abhijit Banerjee

 "I have been to several countries for my research work.
 My childhood experiences, teenage years in Bengal have also helped me understand several aspects during the initial years of my research," he said.

-An alumnus of Presidency College (now University), Jawaharlal Nehru University (JNU) and Harvard University, Banerjee had received his Ph.D in 1988.
+An alumnus of Presidency College (now University), Jawaharlal Nehru University (JNU) and Harvard University, Banerjee had received his PhD in 1988.

 Abhijit Banerjee: Erudite economist’s remarkable academic journey from Kolkata to Massachusetts